 Also when Link fields are available on a form, the fields that are selected as Primary and Secondary Key fields will not be subject to Field Visibility settings.
 In other words, if you have set a field such that it is not visible to certain user groups in certain areas (Add/Edit/Task pages, Query/Home reports, etc.), but the field is either a Primary or Secondary Key Field, the field will be visible to users when they use the Link field.
 To prevent users from seeing the field, you can either not use the field as a Primary or Secondary Key Field for the form or you can configure the Link field so that it is not visible to certain user groups using the information in the Field Visibility section.

-If desired, select the PRN field, Status, Assigned To, Reported By or any Text field to be the Primary Key Field.
+If desired, select either the PRN field or Title to be the Primary Key Field.
 Select "<None>" if a primary key field should not be applied to the form.

 If desired, select fields to be Secondary Key Field 1 and Secondary Key Field 2 for this form.
 Secondary keys provide more information when linking records to multiple forms.
 Up to 2 Secondary keys can be selected for a form.
 For example, let's say you have 2 forms in your workgroup: one form for bugs / enhancement requests reported to the Product Development organization and another form for Support issues reported to the Support organization.
 There may be cases where you want to link a Support record to a bug/enhancement record.
 Let's say you selected PRN as the Primary Key Field and Title as a Secondary Key Field for the bug/enhancement form.
 When searching for which bug/enhancement record to link to a Support record, the PRN (the field selected as the Primary Key) and Title (Secondary Key) will be displayed to help you select the desired bug/enhancement record.

 If desired, select a field for Secondary Key Field 1 or Secondary Key Field 2.
-Fields of the following types can be used as Secondary key fields: Assigned To, Reported By, Status, Text, Integer, Float, Date, Pulldown, RelNum, Url and YesNo.
+Fields of the following types can be used as Secondary key fields: Text, Integer, Float, Date, Pulldown, RelNum, Url and YesNo.
 Select "<None>" if a secondary key field should not be applied to the form.

 Select a project that will be associated with this form in the Project field.
-The projects available for selection are the projects that have been created in the Projects section.
-You can associate this form with additional projects at a later time using the steps in the Forms in a Project section.
+The projects available for selection are the projects that have been created in the Manage Projects section.
+You can associate this form with additional projects at a later time using the steps in the Manage Projects section.

 Select "Yes" if the form should be used as part of one or more workflows in the Used in Workflow field.
 Select "No" if the form should not be used as part of any workflows.
 If you never intend to use a Workflow (states, transitions, automatic assignment and email notifications) with the form, select “No”.
 Selecting No will set the visibility for system required fields (Product, Status, Reported By, Assignee) such that no groups besides Admin can see or access these fields.
 Select “Yes” if you ever intend to use this form with a Workflow.
 A Workflow allows you to set up states, transitions, automatic assignment and email notifications when records are submitted using the form.